 Space assets integrated with terrestrial technologies are instrumental to address the needs of the above identified economic sectors and user communities.

-Smart Sanitation and Circular Sanitation Economies require in-situ (sewage/soil/water) sensors communication to data repositories; the remoteness of the targeted rural areas calls for networks based on Satellite Communications (SatCom) or hybrid terrestrial-SatCom solutions.
+Smart Sanitation and Circular Sanitation Economies (see topic of relevance below) require in-situ (sewage/soil/water) sensors communication to data repositories; the remoteness of the targeted rural areas calls for networks based on Satellite Communications (SatCom) or hybrid terrestrial-SatCom solutions.

 Toilet, Smart and Circular Sanitation economies all require a great deal of environmental (landscape/land use, environmental risk, and water quality) and socio-economic data (number of households, size/growth of settlements and industrial activities) that can be provided from Satellite Earth Observation (SatEO) imagery.